 Night Out Package—includes mainstage ticket and three-course meal in the Spiegeltent.
 Purchase and save up to 15%.

 Available for select performances.
 Ticketing fees apply, gratuity and beverages not included.

 Visiting us from the New York Metro Area?

 Our luxury coach brings you round-trip from NYC's Upper West Side to the Fisher Center for just $40.
-SummerScape Coach from New York City offered Friday, July 27, August 3, and Sunday, July 29, August 5.
+SummerScape Coach from New York City offered Friday, July 27, August 3 (sold out), and Sunday, July 29, August 5.

 Purchase options available at checkout.

 July 29 at 2 pm

 Tickets start at $25; $5 tickets for Bard undergraduate and graduate students are made possible by the Passloff Pass and available in advance for select performances.